TimmBach/todo-app/README.md

 # Todo-list app

-A web application that allows you to add, delete and edit items to list of items.
+A web application that allows you to add, delete and edit items IN list of items.

 # What i learned